ascendbruce/toyroom.bruceli.net/_pages/en/about.md

 Hi!

 I am Bruce Li, a.k.a.
 Li PoChun (黎柏均), a web developer in Taipei, Taiwan.
-I currently work at [SpoonRocket](http://spoonrocket.com/).

 I will post some articles about learning ruby, rails, other techniques such as javascipts, git and linux/mac configuration.
 Some of them will be in English.